Dorian144/fitness-helper/README.md

 ## Environment Setup Notes
 This project uses both a .env file (excluded from Git) and a env.ts wrapper for importing environment variables into TypeScript files.

-Never commit your .env file.
-Use .env.example for sharing safe defaults.

 ## Screenshots
 You can find screenshots of the main features (Dashboard, Workouts, Meals, Profile) in the assets/screenshots/ directory.